UnrealMexd0x/fg_screen_record_standalone/README.md

 - Monitor the console for feedback messages on the success or failure of screen recording and screenshot actions.

+- The reason the seconds in the command only go up to 10 is due to Discord's rate limiting.

 ### Example

 ```lua